13 Indians among 16 missing after oil tanker capsizes off Oman coast

 The vessel, identified as the Prestige Falcon, capsized 25 nautical miles southeast of Ras Madrakah, near the port town of Duqm in Oman.

-Shipping data shows that it left Dubai’s Al Hamriya Port on July 9 and was to reach the Port of Aden in Yemen on Thursday.
+Shipping data shows that it left Dubai’s Al Hamriya Port on July 9 and was to reach the port of Aden in Yemen on Thursday.